MBcom/kioskmanager/docs/admin-guide/authentication.md

 **Login Flow:**
 1. User navigates to the admin login page.
-2. If OIDC is enabled, a button like "Login with <OIDC Provider Name>" will be visible.
+2. If OIDC is enabled, a button like "Login with -OIDC Provider Name-" will be visible.
 3. Clicking this button redirects the user to your IdP's login page.
 4. User authenticates with the IdP.
 5. IdP redirects the user back to Kioskmanager.